MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/bamboohr-connector.md

 **Content**

-The people connector does not support the addition of new properties or the removal of existing properties on this tab.
-Within this tab, there is a property named AnnotationSerialized that encompasses all the default properties previously mentioned.
+The people connector doesn't support the addition of new properties or the removal of existing properties on this tab.
+Within this tab, there's a property named AnnotationSerialized that encompasses all the default properties previously mentioned.

 **Sync**